Resumption of Speech — Straw Man

 1.1 Direct, explicit quotation

-An explicit quotation is expressed in a passage between quotation marks, accompanied by its space-time coordinates, so as to construct an unequivocal object: what was said, by whom, when, where.
+An explicit quotation is expressed in a passage between quotation marks, it includes its space-time coordinates, so as to construct an unambiguous object: who said what, when and where.

-Explicit quotations can be rejected by showing that they are incomplete, unduly de-contextualized, or misunderstood, S. Authority; Circumstances.
-Accordingly, an interpretative stasis@ can emerge about what the text really means and what the author has really said.
-It may be argued that a direct quotation is already an interpretation, and an indirect one certainly is.
-S. Interpretation.
+Explicit quotations can be rejected by showing that they are incomplete, unduly decontextualized, or misunderstood by the author of the quotation, see authority; circumstances.
+Accordingly, an interpretive stasis may arise over what the text really means and what the author has really said.
+It may be argued that a direct quotation is already an interpretation, and an indirect quotation certainly is, see interpretation.

-In the case of direct quotation, the source text does exist; in the following ones, the very existence of such a text is problematic.
+In the case of a direct quotation, the source text exists.
+In the case of an indirect quotation, however, the following cases, the very existence of such a text is problematic.

 1.2 Indirect quotation